 Yes.
 The same technology is used to purify drinking water in homes across America and around the world.
 They have been in use on swimming pools for about 20 years and are currently in use on over 20,000 swimming pools worldwide.
 These systems are the best because of all the obvious benefits like the fact that EVERYTHING on your pool lasts longer...a lot longer actually.
 So you reduce the cost of replacing pumps, filters, liners, ladders, plaster, etc. because each of these items will last a lot longer if they aren't under siege by corrosive salt or damaging chlorine.
-Your eyes won't burn like fire every time you go under water.
+Your eyes won't burn like fire every time you go underwater.
 You don't even need to shower after you swim.
 These systems are pretty cool but they are also more expensive then a salt system.
-The most expensive of two models goes for $4999.
-It is expensive because it is automated and it even controls your PH levels.
-If you absolutely have to have one but can't afford the automated version you can also get the Standard Turbo version which requires you to flip a switch manually about once a week.
+For residential swimming pools under 40,000 gallons of water the system sells for $5600.
+It is by far the best pool sanitation system on the market.
+If you absolutely have to have one but can't afford the system you can now finance it at lazydaypools.com.
 Going this route will save you a couple of thousand dollars.
 If a pool contractor tells you that these systems don't work simply ask them how many times they have installed one.
 The answer will be zero times!

 Short Answer...About 10 Years.
 Long Answer...The longevity of a vinyl pool liner is based upon many factors.
 There are two main things that damage a pool liner every day of it's useful life...sunlight and chemicals.
 Sunlight breaks down the vinyl material very slowly and chemicals like chlorine or chlorine generating salt systems can more aggressively attack and break down the vinyl material in your pool liner.
 Together, these two elements slowly break down the liner's elasticity and fade the color of the liner as well.
 Once the elasticity is gone and the liner becomes brittle it will begin to crack and rip (usually above the water line at first).
 At this point, the liner definitely needs to be replaced.
 Some pool owners will try to tape or patch the part of the liner that has failed in order to buy some extra time.
 The problem with this is that IT NEVER LASTS LONG and it is very likely that the liner will fail while you are sleeping and dump tons of water behind your liner.
 My answer above was that a pool liner should last at least 10 years.
 This answer is based upon the assumption that you have not purchased a liner which was manufactured in china or whose vinyl material did not originally come from china.
 I estimate that about 65% of Pool Liners sold in Georgia are either manufactured in China or the vinyl materials come from China.
 If you get a Chinese liner I would be very surprised based on my experience to see it last more than 5 years.
 How much to people save on Chinese liners?
 About fifty bucks.
 Why on earth would they have one in their pool?
 Who knows.
 How can you make sure you don't get a Chinese Liner?
 Only use a liner installation company that guarantees in writing that your liner and liner vinyl comes from America or Canada.
 As of this writing I only know of one company that offers a guarantee in writing.
 Check them out HERE if you are interested.